Klosmi/html-basics/JS-basic.md

 - when we declare the `async` function, it __automatically returns a `promise`__ ❗️

-  - if the functions returns a value → the `promise` will be fulfilled
+  - if the function returns a value → the `promise` will be fulfilled
-  - if the functions throws an exception → the `promise` will be rejected
+  - if the function throws an exception → the `promise` will be rejected

 - syntax: `async function name() { … }`